 Air Conditioning Repair & Service

-During summers in Eldersburg and Dayton, Eldersburg, Clarksville, Columbia, and Gamber, you want to make sure your vehicle’s air conditioning is functioning properly so you always have an enjoyable drive.
+During summers in Dayton and Eldersburg, Glenwood, Clarksville, Columbia, and Gamber, you want to make sure your vehicle’s air conditioning is functioning properly so you always have an enjoyable drive.
 Your vehicle’s air conditioning system consists of three major parts, which all work together to move a liquid called refrigerant through a high pressure/low pressure closed loop system:

 - The compressor: This is where the low-pressure refrigerant gas is compressed into a gas at a high temperature, high pressure gas before it is pumped to the condenser.